Does Body Snatching Still Happen? (8 Real Cases)

 Corpses that have been taken from the grave and then held to ransom are usually those of key figures as it is believed that such corpses have a larger bartering factor.
 Cases include the theft of Cypriot President Tassos Papadopoulos, Antipope Benedict XIII, and one of the most famous silent film actors of all time, Charlie Chaplin.

 Cypriot President Ransomed: Theft of Tassos Papdoplopodus

-In December 2009, former President of the Republic of Cyprus, Tassos Papadopoulous was taken from his grave in Deftera Village Cemetery, Nicosia and held to ransom for an undisclosed sum.
-Brothers Prokopiou Kitas and Mamas Kitas both received a 20 month prison sentence.
+In December 2009, former President of the Republic of Cyprus, Tassos Papadopoulos was taken from his grave in Deftera Village Cemetery, Nicosia, and held to ransom for an undisclosed sum.
+Brothers Prokopiou Kitas and Mamas Kitas both received a 20-month prison sentence.
 Accomplice, Indian National Sabrjit Singh, was sentenced to 18 months behind bars after all three were charged with the theft in May 2011.

 On 12 December 2008, at 13:05pm local time, Tassos Papadopoulos, was laid to rest in Deftera Village Cemetery in Nicosia, the capital of Cyprus, after dying of lung cancer at the age of 74.

 One year later, on 11 December 2009, Prokopiou Kitas, serving two life sentences for murder in Nicosia Central Prison was putting his plan into action that holding the President’s body to ransom was his meal- ticket out of there.

 In preparation for a memorial service due to being held for the former President the following day, a former aide and bodyguard visited his grave to light a candle.
 He was met with a grave surrounded by lime and a gaping hole where a 240kg (530lb) marble tomb had once lay.

 A Corpse is Found: Body Snatchers Break Their Silence